tsheden11/Eleventy-Netlify/src/index.md

 ## Ready to Plan Your Bhutan Journey?

-Explore our packages or contact us today. - An adventure of a lifetime await.
+Explore our packages or contact us today. - An adventure of a lifetime awaits.

-*This content is managed through the CMS and can be updated by anyone with access to the admin panel.*

 - - -